MonserratVH/A-Simulation-Optimization-Decision-Framework-for-Composite-Tunnel-Support-Design/README.md

-# A Simulation Optimization Decision Framework for Composite Tunnel Support Design Using FEM, Particle Swarm Optimization, and Multi-Criteria Decision-Making

 ## Composite Tunnel-Support Optimization with PLAXIS 2D and PSO

-Research software for exploring composite tunnel-support configurations formed by shotcrete and steel sets.
-The workflow links PLAXIS 2D remote scripting, staged finite-element analysis, Particle Swarm Optimization (PSO), structural capacity checks, and result visualization.
+Research software for the numerical analysis and optimization of composite tunnel-support systems formed by shotcrete and steel sets.
+The project integrates PLAXIS 2D remote scripting, staged finite-element analysis, Particle Swarm Optimization (PSO), structural capacity verification, and result visualization in a reproducible computational workflow.

+## Project overview

+This research project addresses the selection of composite support configurations for road tunnels excavated in rock masses.
+The proposed workflow evaluates combinations of shotcrete thickness and steel-set profiles under different geotechnical conditions, with the objective of reducing crown displacement while maintaining structural safety.

+For each candidate configuration, the software:

+1. builds and executes a staged two-dimensional tunnel model in PLAXIS 2D;
+2. calculates the equivalent axial and flexural stiffness of the composite support;
+3. redistributes moment, thrust, and shear between the steel sets and shotcrete;
+4. verifies the structural demand against M–N and Q–N capacity envelopes;
+5. applies a factor of safety of 1.5;
+6. records feasible and non-feasible alternatives; and
+7. supports comparative analysis through CSV outputs and two- and three-dimensional visualizations.

+The optimization stage explores shotcrete thicknesses and a catalog of 40 steel profiles using PSO.
+The resulting set of feasible alternatives can subsequently support engineering comparison and multicriteria decision-making.

 ## Scientific scope

 The model evaluates combinations of shotcrete thickness and one of 40 steel profiles.
 For each candidate, it calculates equivalent plate properties, executes the staged tunnel model, redistributes moment, thrust, and shear between steel and shotcrete, and verifies M–N and Q–N capacity envelopes at a factor of safety of 1.5.
 Feasible alternatives are ranked using crown displacement within the PSO fitness value.

+## Researchers

+- **José Miguel León Ruiz** — ORCID: [0009-0000-2376-9486](https://orcid.org/0009-0000-2376-9486)
+- **Carlos Chávez Negrete** — ORCID: [0000-0002-3932-6943](https://orcid.org/0000-0002-3932-6943)
+- **José Eleazar Arreygue Rocha** — ORCID: [0000-0002-5889-7661](https://orcid.org/0000-0002-5889-7661)
+- **Francisco Domínguez Mota** — ORCID: [0000-0001-6837-172X](https://orcid.org/0000-0001-6837-172X)
+- **Monserrat Vázquez-Hernández** — ORCID: [0000-0001-9206-5706](https://orcid.org/0000-0001-9206-5706)
+- **Luis Alberto Morales Rosales** — ORCID: [0000-0002-4753-9375](https://orcid.org/0000-0002-4753-9375)

 ## Repository structure